-Study shows link between smoking and chronic pain in womenSeptember 28th, 2011 in Addiction /
+Study shows link between smoking and chronic pain in womenSeptember 28, 2011 in Medicine & Health / Addiction

 Kentucky women who smoke heavily may experience more chronic musculoskeletal pain, suggests a new study led by University of Kentucky researchers.